Countly/countly-sdk-documentation/react_native_bridged/current.md

 <h1 id="custom-events" class="anchor-heading">Custom Events</h1>
 <h2 id="setting-up-custom-events" class="anchor-heading">Setting up custom events</h2>
 <p>
-  <span>A&nbsp;</span><a href="http://resources.count.ly/docs/custom-events"><span>custom event</span></a><span>&nbsp;is any type of action that you can send to a Countly instance, e.g. purchases, changed settings, view enabled, and so on.
-This way it's possible to get much more information from your application compared to what is sent from the Android SDK to the Countly instance by default.</span>
+  <span>A&nbsp;</span><a href="http://resources.count.ly/docs/custom-events"><span>custom event</span></a><span> is any type of action that you can send to a Countly instance, e.g. purchases, changed settings, view enabled, and so on.
+This way it's possible to get much more information from your application compared to what is sent from the SDK to the Countly instance by default.</span>
 </p>
 <div class="callout callout--warning">
   <p class="callout__title">